Claywd/go-todo-rest-api-example/README.md

 #### /projects/:title/tasks/:id/complete
 * `PUT` : Complete a task of a project
 * `DELETE` : Undo a task of a project

-## Todo

-- [x] Support basic REST APIs.
-- [ ] Support Authentication with user for securing the APIs.
-- [ ] Make convenient wrappers for creating API handlers.
-- [ ] Write the tests for all APIs.
-- [x] Organize the code with packages
-- [ ] Make docs with GoDoc
-- [ ] Building a deployment process